Ninkurra: dNIN.KUR in Mari and Emar

 A further deity represented by the logogram dNIN.KUR is also attested in Mari, for the first time appearing in a list of bread offerings from the Early Dynastic or Sargonic period.
 This entry directly precedes "Lugal Terqa," an epithet of Dagan.
 A further attestation comes from a list of cloth offerings from the reign of Zimri-Lim.
+However, it is possible that in the Old Babylonian Mari god list, where this name occurs in the end of the section focused on theonyms starting with the sign NIN, the male craftmanship deity is meant.

 The name dNIN.KUR or dNIN.KUR.RA is additionally well attested in texts from Emar.
 They attest the existence of a temple (É), a treasury, and additionally a gate and a street named in honor of this deity.
 This theonym appears in a number of offering lists too.
 A month named after dNIN.KUR is attested in the local calendar.
 A kissu festival dedicated to Dagan, which apparently took place in the nearby settlement Šatappi, involved dNIN.KUR as well.
 The nature of this celebration is difficult to ascertain, though since the rites dedicated to dNIN.KUR involved a nugagtu, sometimes translated as "mourning woman," as well as laying down her statue and making offerings to underworld deities such as Shuwala, it has been proposed that it commemorated the descent and subsequent return of a deity from the land of the dead.
 However, since much of the evidence is ambiguous, more cautious proposals are also present in scholarship, for example that the kissu commemorated the marriage or symbolic enthronement of the deities involved.
 Another Emariote ritual dedicated to dNIN.KUR involved specialists named nagīrtu (the feminine form of Akkadian nagīru, "herald"), though neither the details of its performance nor the role of these women in it is known.